pulcher/ignite-learning-paths-training-aiml/aiml10/demo2.md

 ## What you need
 - [Invoice Training Set](https://globaleventcdn.blob.core.windows.net/assets/aiml/aiml10/data/training.zip)

-- Access to the limited-access preview.
-To get access to the preview, fill out and submit the [Form Recognizer access request](https://aka.ms/FormRecognizerRequestAccess) form.

 - [Postman](https://www.getpostman.com/) is used to send requests to the Form Recognizer service REST API.
 Refer to this [short primer](postman.md) to learn more.

 - Postman Form Recognizer requests [collection](src/Collections/Form_Recognizer.postman_collection.json).